 Drummer Felix Schlarmann lives and works in Amsterdam.
-His musical activities and interests go all the way from playing the drums in small and big ensembles to artistic impro projects using electronics.
+His musical activities and interests go all the way from playing the drums in small and big ensembles to experimental impro projects using electronics.

-Since more than ten years Felix makes part of BRUUT!, a band touring all over the globe and letting him appear on international festivals like the North Sea Jazzfestival, the Tokyo Jazzfestival or London jazz, amongst many more.
-Next to that Felix is an active initiator of projects as well as a sideman for numerous formations.
-Some current ensembles are the WonderYears trio with saxophonist Jasper Blom, a new collaboration with percussionist Modar Salama called Dialogues, an experimental project with German pianist and electronic music composer Roman Rofalski called Perpetuum, Joan Reinders’ Millennium Jazz Orchestra, and a trio with American saxophonist Dick Oatts.
+With the 4 piece electronic-jazz-crossover group BRUUT! he toured all over the globe, appearing on international festivals like the North Sea Jazzfestival, the Tokyo Jazzfestival or London jazz, amongst many more.
+Next to that Felix is an active initiator of projects as well as a sideman for numerous formations, including a long time collaboration with saxophone player Jasper Blom and new groups around percussionist Modar Salama or German pianist and electronic music composer Roman Rofalski.

 Felix is part of the jazz faculty at the Royal Conservatory in The Hague where he teaches drums and jazz ensemble, but also is involved in research on creative processes and new learning concepts.